fyziktom/VirtualEconomyFramework/README.md

 If you do not want to use Database or QT wallet just skip these steps.
 In appsetings.json you can disable working with Db and QT.
 You can run app without Db but with QT support and oposite too.
 Without QT app cannot sign transactions now!

 Default setting of the app uses SQLite Db.
 This is automatically created after start if not exists in user AppData folder (on Win 10 C:\Users\UserName\AppData\Roaming\VEFramework).
 To install another database please follow instructions below.
+For simplified setup plese check [Wiki](https://github.com/fyziktom/VirtualEconomyFramework/wiki) please.

 1. Database - Optional
 -	Download build of PostgreSQL for your platform: https://www.postgresql.org/download/